AL

 Steps to address AL:

-- Identify alarm type: Check if the display is flashing a temperature, HI, or DOOR along with AL. This indicates whether the alarm is for temperature or door.
+- Identify alarm type: Check if the display is flashing a temperature, HI, or DOOR along with AL. This indicates whether the alarm is for temperature or the door.

 - Check door and gasket: Ensure the door is fully closed and the gasket is sealing all around.
 Clean gasket surfaces and remove any obstructions.